SpenceKonde/ATTinyCore/avr/extras/ATtiny_x61.md

 To measure the temperature, select the 1.1v internal voltage reference, and analogRead(ADC_TEMPERATURE); This value changes by approximately 1 LSB per degree C. This requires calibration on a per-chip basis to translate to an actual temperature, as the offset is not tightly controlled - take the measurement at a known temperature (we recommend 25C - though it should be close to the nominal operating temperature, since the closer to the single point calibration temperature the measured temperature is, the more accurate that calibration will be without doing a more complicated two-point calibration (which would also give an approximate value for the slope)) and store it in EEPROM (make sure that `EESAVE` fuse is set first, otherwise it will be lost when new code is uploaded via ISP) if programming via ISP, or at the end of the flash if programming via a bootloader (same area where oscillator tuning values are stored).
 See the section below for the recommended locations for these.

 ## Interrupt Vectors
 This table lists all of the interrupt vectors available on the ATtiny x61-family, as well as the name you refer to them as when using the `ISR()` macro.
-Be aware that a non-existent vector is just a "warning" not an "error" - however, the misspelled vector doesn't end up in the vector table, so if it is enabled and triggered, the device will (at best) immediately reset (often not cleanly).
-The catastrophic nature of the failure often makes debugging challenging.
-Vector addresses are "word addressed" (that is, 0x0001 is bytes 0x0002 and 0x0003). vect_num is the number you are shown in the event of a duplicate vector error, among other things.
+Be aware that a non-existent vector is just a "warning" not an "error" (for example, if you misspell a vector name) - however, when that interrupt is triggered, the device will (at best) immediately reset (and not clearly - I refer to this as a "dirty reset") The catastrophic nature of the failure often makes debugging challenging.
+Vector addresses are "word addressed".
+The vector number is the number you are shown in the event of a duplicate vector error, as well as the interrupt priority (lower number = higher priority), if, for example, several interrupt flags are set while interrupts are disabled, the lowest numbered one would run first.

 **Note about PCINTs:** There's a `PCMSK0` and `PCMSK1` for port A and B respectively, like normal.
 There are `PCIE0` and `PCIE1` bits in `GIMSK` to enable PCINTs on each port, like normal.
 But both of them call the same PCINT vector when triggered: *there's ONLY ONE PCINT VECTOR!*